Systems-Imaging-Bioinformatics-Lab/snakeseqtools/README.md

 # Before running
 Modify all config files in the `config` folder to include sample details to be analyzed and required index paths as per specifications.
 You can also specify custom options for the trimming and alignment steps.

 Samples can be run in single or paired ended modes, and the corresponding option can be specified in the `config.yaml` file as `se` or `pe` respectively.
 All input files must have the format `.fq.gz` and be placed a folder called `input` .
 Paired ended samples must be specified in the following format: `sample_1.fq.gz, sample_2.fq.gz`.
-Multiple samples can be specified under the keyword `samples` in the `config.yaml` file in the following format (not the space between `-` and `sample`):
+Multiple samples can be specified under the keyword `samples` in the `config.yaml` file in the following format (note the space between `-` and `sample`):

 ```
 samples: